andrewt3000/MachineLearning/transformer.md

 When the llm outputs the next word prediction rather than greedily choosing the next highest probability word it typically uses an algorithm to choose the next best sequence of words.
 Algorithms include  **beam search**, and top-k and top-p **sampling**.

 **Temperature** is a hyperparameter that controls the randomness and creativity of the model's generated text.
 A high temperature has a more uniform output distribution and will be more random.
-A low temperature has a spikey distribution and has a more predictable output.
+A low temperature has a spiky distribution and has a more predictable output.

-###Mixture of experts
+### Mixture of experts
-***Mixture of experts (MoE)** is an llm architecture where the FFN in each block is replaced by multiple expert FFNs plus a router that sends each token to the top-k experts.
+**Mixture of experts (MoE)** is an llm architecture where the FFN in each block is replaced by multiple expert FFNs plus a router that sends each token to the top-k experts.

 ## Academic history
 - 2017 transformer paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/)